 - Preheat oven to 350degrees F. Grease a deep 8-inch round cake pan and coat with flour.

-- Place the pistachios with 2 tbsp flour in a food processor and pulse until finely ground.
+- Place the pistachios with 2 tablespoon flour in a food processor and pulse until finely ground.

 - Beat sugar with eggs until light pale, about 3 minutes.
 Add the oil, yogurt, and the orange zest to the egg mixture and beat together until well blended.